deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 ---------------------------------

 This is the main alternative in case you experience any result display problems.
-It embeds HTML output into an iframe with all needed third-party javascript libraries inlined, thus it does not require any jupyter extensions installed on the environment.
+It uses a different output technique (embedding the result's HTML output into an iframe) and thus doesn't require any jupyter extensions installed.

 .. code-block:: python